RobMina/ldmx-sim-visdecay/README.md

 module.
 Takes two arguments: the path to a MG dark brem library and the number of events to simulate.

+- `scripts/decay_validation.ipynb`: A Jupyter notebook with code to validate the handling of A' decays within G4DarkBreM.

 - `scripts/setup_ldmx_and_fire.sh`: setup, then call ldmx fire.
 Assumes that the config scripts takes the same arguments as `test_config.py`: namely, the path to a MG dark brem library and the number of events.

-- `scripts/gen_signal_samples.py`: automatically configure and launch grid jobs using sbatch to generate signal samples for each mass point.
+- `scripts/gen_signal_samples.py`: automatically configure and launch grid jobs using sbatch to generate signal samples for each mass point and run number.
+Corresponding MG dark brem libraries must have already been created and must be in csv format.
+You should modify the paths defined near the bottom of this script before using it.